-- Academic Activity - Any draft, assignment, assessment, examination, project, applied learning (e.g. internships, co-ops, practicums, field experiences or trips, clinical experiences, or Student teaching), research, publication, presentation, or other activity that is completed, submitted, and/or required to fulfill course or degree requirements or obtain a specific distinction, or is conducted in conjunction with an academic program or course.
+- Academic Activity - Any assignment; assessment; examination; project; applied learning (e.g. internships, co-ops, practicums, field experiences or trips, clinical experiences, or Student teaching) activity, document, or report; research; publication; presentation; or any other activity that is completed, submitted, and/or required to fulfill course or degree requirements or obtain a specific distinction, or is conducted in conjunction with an academic program or course.

-- Conduct Administrator – the Associate Dean, or their designee, authorized to address a Student, Student Group, or Student Organization’s concerns.
+- Conduct Administrator - the Dean of Students, or their designee, authorized to address a Student, Student Group, or Student Organization's concerns.

 - Faculty Member - Any member of the University community who has responsibility for classroom or other teaching activities, mentoring, or academic evaluation of a Student.
 This includes, but is not limited to, instructors, researchers, applied learning/practicum supervisors, teaching assistants, research assistants, graduate assistants, lab assistants, and course and program directors.

-- Student Organization - Any Student-led organization that has been approved and is recognized by the Student Government Association.
+- Student Organization - Any Student-led organization that has been approved and recognized by the University Student Government Association.

 - University - Wichita State University (WSU) and its affiliates.

-A full listing of the Student Academic Integrity administrative procedures can be found in the Academic Integrity Handbook.
-Faculty Senate approval is needed for all changes to the Academic Integrity Handbook.
+A full listing of the Student Academic Integrity administrative procedures can be found in the Student Academic Integrity Handbook.
+Faculty senate approval is required for all changes to the Student Academic Integrity Handbook.